germanbisurgi/jedi/README.md

 ## Todo

 - titles and descriptions created in control generators (use aria-described-by)
+- all path to attributes
 - textarea standalone editor
 - error messages texts
+- use namse options
 - actions by type: array actions, object actions, etc
 - ui required (not json required)
 - readonly